 - Food Pantry: Youth 13 and older may help in the pantry by shelving food, preparing food bags, assisting with donations, breaking down boxes or conducting a food drive.
 Youth attending local area schools may not help with distribution or other areas where contact with clients might take place.
 The pantry is not open on weekends. .

 - A local middle school student volunteers in the LCAC food pantry each Wednesday afternoon to fulfill her service hours.
 She has worked over 30 hours in the pantry and she also coordinated a food drive.
-Each week this student makes vegetable bags for 50 families.

 - Organize a food drive to benefit LCAC: